Interpol elects new president despite torture accusations | DW | 25.11.2021

 "It's an honor to have been elected to serve as the next president of Interpol," al-Raisi said.
 "Interpol is an indispensable organization built on the strength of its partnerships.
 It is this collaborative spirit, united in mission, that I will continue to foster as we work to make a safer world for people and communities."

-Al-Raisi will take on a largely ceremonial role while the Interpol secretary general, Jürgen Stock, handles day-to-day management of the organization.
-Stock was given a second five-year term in 2019.
+Al-Raisi will take on a largely ceremonial role while the Interpol secretary general, Jürgen Stock, handles the day-to-day management of the organization.
+Stock was handed a second five-year term in 2019.

 The appointment of al-Raisi comes despite concerns raised by human rights groups and members of the European Parliament.
 Al-Raisi is accused of torture and has criminal complaints against him in five countries, including in France, where Interpol has its headquarters, and in Turkey, where the elections are currently taking place.